Julien Sanchez

 A member of the National Front since 2000, he has been its spokesperson since 2017.
-He is also mayor of Beaucaire (Gard) and president of the Rassemblement national group at the Regional council of Occitanie.
+He was mayor of Beaucaire (Gard) from 2014 to 2024 and has been president of the Rassemblement national group at the Regional council of Occitanie.
+He was elected as a Member of the European Parliament in 2024.

 Biography

 Julien Sanchez was born on 19 October 1983 in Argenteuil, Val-d'Oise.

 He joined the National Front in 2000, at the age of 16.

 In the 2014 municipal election in Beaucaire, the list he is leading leads the second round in a quadrangular format, with 39.8% of the votes.